matheuspor/mma-fights-scraper-api/README.md

 ## About

   <p align="center">
-  ⚒️REST API built with Typescript, Express, Cheerio and Mongoose. <br>
+  ⚒️REST API built with Typescript, Express, Cheerio. <br>
-  Scrapes <a href="https://www.ufc.com/events">UFC Events</a> pages to get every fight from each event, saves data as a MongoDB collection and serves in its endpoints.
+  Scrapes <a href="https://www.ufc.com/events">UFC Events</a> pages to get every fight from each event and serves in its endpoints.
   </p>

 ## Api Docs